mathieuancelin/play2-couchbase/README.md

 ```

-and also to define routes (it's a work in progress right now)
+and also to define routes (yeah I know it's boring, but it's a work in progress right now)

 ```